 Zimbabwean soldiers critical of president’s treatment of country’s citizens.

-Mugabe’s Zanu-PF party and the opposition Movement for Democratic Change (MDC) remain deadlocked over a power-sharing deal agreed in September as the economic and humanitarian situation deteriorates.
+Mugabe’s Zanu-PF party and the opposition Movement for Democratic Change (MDC) are deadlocked over a power-sharing deal agreed in September as the economic and humanitarian situation deteriorates.

 “The MDC can no longer sit at the same negotiating table with a party that is abducting our members, and other innocent civilians, and refusing to produce any of them before a court of law,” he said at a news conference in Gaborone, Botswana’s capital.

-Mugabe said he had sent letters to Tsvangirai inviting him to be sworn in as prime minister.
+Mugabe said on Friday he had sent letters to Tsvangirai inviting him to be sworn in as prime minister.

-“We have not reached a stage where we can say with a degree of certainty that they [the MDC] want to be part of this.”
+“We have not reached a stage where we can say with a degree of certainty that they (the opposition MDC) want to be part of this.”

 George Shire, a London-based Zimbabwe analyst, told Al Jazeera: “There is a political settlement deal on the table that offers Zimbabwe a future and hope.

-“It’s up to Zimbabweans to decide whether they think Robert Mugabe should lead them or not.”
+“It’s up to Zimbabweans to decide wether they think Robert Mugabe should lead them or not.
+He does have support within the country, he does have support within the region.”

 Botswana’s foreign minister and Kenya’s prime minister have both called for an end to Mugabe’s 28-year rule.